inlets/inlets-pro/chart/inlets-pro/README.md

 ### Install the inlets-pro chart

-The chart will deploy two services, an Ingress and a deployment for the inlets-pro server.
+The chart will deploy two Kubernetes services, an Ingress record and a Deployment to run the inlets-pro server process.

-* `prometheus-tunnel-control-plane` - a service exposed by Ingress, for the websocket of inlets PRO
+* `prometheus-tunnel-control-plane` - a service exposed by Ingress, for the websocket of inlets PRO (usually port 8123)
-* `prometheus-tunnel-data-plane` - a local service to access Prometheus from within the cluster
+* `prometheus-tunnel-data-plane` - a local service to access Prometheus from within the cluster (usually 9090)

 Edit `values.yaml`: